 When I do my reviews I make every effort to look at the entire experience and not let a singular event outweigh everything else.
 A broken toilet or a rude employee is to be noted but I also consider the other employees I engaged with and how the broken toilet situation is dealt with.

-In the case of the Hyatt Regency Waikiki, I encountered a situation that happened multiple times, each day.
+In the case of the Hyatt Waikiki Beach, I encountered a situation that happened multiple times, each day.

-To insure it wasn’t just me or those I saw, I also looked online and found a dismal 2-star review on Yelp, several mentioned the same experience.
+To ensure it wasn’t just me or those I saw, I also looked online and found a dismal 2-star review on Yelp, several mentioned the same experience.

 I was shocked that Hyatt allows this on their property.